Rafi716/ProgrammingComponents/Tutorial1to4ReadME.md

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%206.png )

-* Make sure to choose our flashing function, so that the function runs when the damage occurs.
+* Make sure to choose our `Flashing` function, so that the function runs when the damage occurs.
 The results should look like this:

 ![Alt text]( https://github.com/Rafi716/ProgrammingComponents/blob/main/TUTORIAL%20SS/TUT%202/TUT%202%20SS%203%20RESULT.png )